 Come learn!
 Lack of experience should not prevent anyone from getting involved and trying something new.
 The best way to learn is to work with others and try it out.
+Most of the students in the Garden Studio class have never set foot in a garden for an extended period of time before and no mass die-offs have happened yet.
 Students, teachers and community members are always stopping by if you have a question or want to see how it’s done.

 If you would like to donate new or used tools, seeds, plants, etc. please contact Michael Strickland at email@example.com.

 Yes, there is a bathroom located inside of Powell House, which is located next to the garden.